-You determine capital gain or loss by subtracting the cost basis from the sales proceeds.
+You determine a capital gain or loss by subtracting the cost basis from the sales proceeds.
 Here are some facts and sample calculations for determining capital gains or losses on mutual fund transactions.

-Beginning in tax year 2012, the IRS requires mutual fund companies and brokers to report to you and to the IRS on Form 1099-B the cost basis of sales of mutual fund shares purchased on or after January 1, 2012 ("covered shares").
+Beginning in tax year 2012, the IRS requires mutual fund companies and brokers to report to you and the IRS on Form 1099-B the cost basis of sales of mutual fund shares purchased on or after January 1, 2012 ("covered shares").
 Money market funds and tax-deferred accounts, such as IRAs, 529 accounts, and other retirement plans, generally are not impacted by these changes.

-The IRS allows three methods for determining the cost basis—First In First Out (FIFO), Average Cost, and Specific Identification.
+The IRS allows three methods for determining the cost basis—First In First Out (FIFO), Average Cost, and Specific Lot Identification.
 The Average Cost (or "Average Basis") method, which is commonly used, requires you to determine the average cost per share—total dollars invested divided by the total number of shares held, and shares held longest in the account are considered to be sold first.
 (The other methods are discussed later.)

 T. Rowe Price uses the Average Cost method to calculate your cost basis.
 You may select a cost basis method to use for covered shares.
 If you take no action, the default method used for all mutual fund shares by T. Rowe Price is Average Cost.
-For covered shares, this information is reported to the IRS on Form 1099-B. For noncovered shares (mainly mutual fund shares acquired before 2013), we include this information, if available, on Form 1099-B (mailed in January) for your convenience.
+For covered shares, this information is reported to the IRS on Form 1099-B. For noncovered shares (mainly mutual fund shares acquired before 2012), we include this information, if available, on Form 1099-B (mailed in January) for your convenience.
 In all cases, you will need to keep copies of your year-end statements and confirmations to accurately calculate your cost basis, and you are responsible for its accuracy.
-New regulations apply to Form 1099-B for mutual funds.
+Cost Basis Regulations apply to Form 1099-B for mutual funds.

 - Determining Tax Due—Stock Funds